Lucknow Municipal Corporation: Administration

-The current municipal commissioner is IAS Indrajeet Singh.
-The office of the mayor and deputy mayor is vacant since 20 January 2023 until the next elections.
+The current municipal commissioner is IAS Gaurav Kumar.

 Legislature

 LMC consists of 110 wards for which a quinquennial election is held to elect corporators, who are responsible for basic civic infrastructure and enforcing duty in their constituencies (wards).

 Various political parties nominate their candidates and the people of respective wards cast their votes during elections to elect the corporator for their ward.

 Mayor

 The mayor is elected from within the ranks of the council in a quinquennial election.
 The elections are conducted in all 110 wards in the city to elect corporators.
 The party that wins the maximum number of seats holds an internal voting to decide the mayor.
 Mayor is considered as the first citizen of the city.

-Sanyukta Bhatia was the first women mayor of city till 19 January 2023.
-She was elected in 2017 LMC election and took the oath of the office on 12 December 2017 and completed her tenure as mayor till the dissolution of the corporation house.
+Shushma Kharakwal is the current mayor of Lucknow since 26 May 2023.
+She was elected in the 2023 LMC elections after defeating her closest rival the SP candidate Vandana Mishra by a margin of 52,699 votes.
+She is the second female mayor of the city after her predecessor Sanyukta Bhatia.